Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Click this button to display the filter bar and customize the active filters.
 The x indicates the number of filters that are currently active.

-The processes are displayed in a column view.
+The list displays all processes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

   - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all processes in the list are selected.